langstonstewart/PocketDex-Codex/README.md

 ````
 winget install Python
 ````
-or install the latest version from: https://www.python.org/downloads/
+or install the latest version here: https://www.python.org/downloads/

 #### 3. Install the project folder:
 Download the project folder via current release: https://github.com/langstonstewart/PocketDex-Codex/releases

-## Basic Usage:
+## Getting Started:

 Once you’ve installed everything, you can run the tool by navigating to the project folder and running the BATCH file.
 This should start the interactive CLI tool.